SquidWeb/trello-tools/README.md

 ### 1. Generate a Report with Planyway Data

 1. Export or copy your Planyway tickets as JSON (see example format below).
-2. Paste your JSON array into the `planywayTickets` variable at the top of `daily-report.js`.
+2. Paste your JSON array into the `today.json` file.
+3. Add the screenshot from Planyway to `today.png`.
-3. Run the script:
+4. Run the script:

 ```bash
 node daily-report.js